Article· Foundations· beginner

 How much does it cost to automate business processes in Australia?

-Most small businesses spend $50-200/month on automation tools like Zapier or Make.
-If you hire someone to build the automations for you, expect $500-2,000 upfront depending on complexity.
+Most Australian small businesses we audit spend $50-200 AUD/month on automation tools like Zapier or Make.
+If you hire someone to build the automations for you, expect $500-2,000 AUD upfront depending on complexity.
 Many businesses start with free tiers and build their first 2-3 automations themselves before paying for anything.

 Do I need to know coding to automate my business?